 The next time you fly, you are back to searching for the best deal.
 You remember only paying $79.00 this one time and you have it in your mind you aren’t going to pay a penny more.
 “Why the heck are airline tickets so expensive?”
 Then you find it.
 That gem among the rough.
 Tickets for $79.00.
 Boo ya!
 Now time to repeat the cycle.

 Ultra low cost carriers can be a great option.
-They can provide you fast and safe transportation, the cheapest way possible.
+They can provide you fast transportation, the cheapest way possible.
 If you only care about getting your body from one place to another, without frills or high expectation of service, you cannot beat an ultra low-cost carrier.
+If you need a few more options, you can likely get them, it will just cost you a bit more.
 It is about being an informed customer and doing the math to make sure you are choosing the right airline.

 I don’t walk into McDonald’s expecting a delicious meal.
 I expect to get a cheap meal and mediocre service.
-Why would a passenger pay for an ultra low cost airline and expect MGM Grand Air level of service?
+Why would a passenger pay for an ultra low cost airline and expect an Etihad Airways level of service?
 I am not sure, but as long as people keep demanding the lowest fares possible with no regard to service, more airlines will step up and accommodate.
-In the end, you are the one able to control the level of service you receive while flying.
+In the end, you do have some control with the level of service you receive while flying — using your pocket book.